MicrosoftDocs/azure-docs/articles/batch/tutorial-rendering-batchexplorer-blender.md

 ## Create a pool of VMs for rendering

-Create a Batch pool using rendering Azure Marketplace VM image which contains the Blender application:
+Create a Batch pool using rendering Azure Marketplace VM image that contains the Blender application:

 * Select the 'Gallery' menu-item from the main menu on the left-hand side.
 * Select the 'Blender' item for the list of application items.